A Tribute to Steven Goodman (1945–2020) from Rinpoche

 Both as a Buddhist and as a close friend of Steven Goodman, I am praying and in fact know with certainty that he will never stop working for the dharma.

-Professor Steven Goodman has been an adviser to Khyentse Foundation since its inception in 2001.
+Professor Steven Goodman has been an advisor to Khyentse Foundation since its inception in 2001.
 We will miss his valuable advice and guidance, and his friendship.